St. Louis Children's Hospital Pediatric Psychology Fellowship

 - Research opportunities

-- All fellows participate in Quality Improvement / Research Seminar and have the opportunity to design and implement a QI project during their training year.
+- All fellows participate in Quality Improvement / Research Seminar and create a QI project throughout the year (of the fellow's choosing), with guidance of Psychology faculty members

 - Application Instructions

-- Interested applicants can submit their application materials via email to the training director (Gillian.Mayersohn@bjc.org).
+- Interested applicants can submit their application through the APPA CAS portal.

-A completed application consists for the following materials:
+A completed application consists of the following materials:

-• A cover letter detailing training, research, and professional interests and experiences.
-Within the cover letter, please indicate areas of major and minor specialization of interest for the training year
+• A cover letter detailing training and research experiences, as well as professional interests and goals.
+Please also indicate areas of major and minor specialization of interest for the training year.

 • A current Curriculum Vitae (CV)

-• Three letters of recommendation, with one preferably being written from a direct internship supervisor
+• Three letters of recommendation, with one preferably from a direct internship supervisor

-Please feel free to email the training director with any questions regarding the program or applications.
+Please email the training director with any questions regarding the program or applications.

 Department of Psychology